White-Knight-IT/M365Webhooks/README.md

 For Elasticsearch, this is a replacement for the Microsoft filebeat plugin, the filebeat pluggin only allows retrieval of data from a single Microsoft 365 tenant.
 This application was born to work around that limitation and retreive data across any number of Microsoft 365 tenants.

+The binary (M365Webhooks.dll) requires that you have the .NET 6.0 runtime installed.

 **Current Release: v1.0.2-rc (Release Candidate)**

 Instructions Here: https://github.com/White-Knight-IT/M365Webhooks/wiki